British Columbia School Sports: BCSS Dave Gifford Memorial Scholarship

 Each year, BC School Sports picks one exceptional male student-athlete and one exceptional female student-athlete to receive a scholarship of $700.
-The scholarship is in memorial of Dave Gifford, a BCSS Director from 1988–90, he received the award in 1992.
+The scholarship is in memorial of Dave Gifford, a BCSS Director from 1988 to 1990, he received the award in 1992.
 He died the same year.
 Students who receive the award must be athletically eligible, have competed in at least two BCSS sports in their grade 12 year, and have at least a 75% GPA in their 11 and 12 grade years.
 They must have also made a positive impact on their school and community.

 BCSS Zone Scholarships

-Each year, British Columbia School Sports picks one student from each of the seven zones to receive a scholarship of $500.
+Each year, British Columbia School Sports picks two students (One boy and one girl) from each of the nine zones to receive a scholarship of $500.
 The recipient must be athletically eligible and compete in one or more BCSS sports during their grade 12 year.
 A GPA of at least 75% is required in their grade 11 and 12 year.
 The zones are: